FAQ for Faculty and Staff

 An up-to-the-minute list of available individual tutors is always available online.
 (This list excludes those students who are eligible to tutor for a course, but have chosen to remove their name from the list for the time being.
 You can always request a full list of eligible tutors by email.)
 The current drop-in tutoring schedules can also be found online.

 To set up individual tutoring for your course, simply recommend one or more students who you think would make good tutors.
 You can do this in IRIS, or by emailing David or Miguel.
 If you are interested in drop-in tutoring support for your course, contact David and Miguel to discuss logistics.

 Faculty members always have final say on tutoring availability for their courses.
 If you do not want to offer peer-tutoring support for your course, just let us know.
 We will notify any students that had been listed as tutors.

-Tutors are paid from the Academic Support Services budget.
+Tutors are paid from the the Office of Academic Support budget.

 Recommended students are invited to become tutors, but not required.
 (We always check with the students for interest and availability before moving forward with the hiring process.)
 Once hired, all individual tutors always have the ability to remove their name from the list of available tutors for the course, either temporarily or permanently.
 During orientation, we encourage tutors to be realistic about their commitments, but if you are concerned about a tutor being overworked you are welcome to discuss this with them or with us.